 Administer Oxygen

 Begin by administering supplemental oxygen.
-In most cases you can do this through a nasal cannula.
-In some cases you may need to intubate the patient.
-Be sure to continue to monitor vital signs and respiration to ensure the patient is getting sufficient oxygen.
+In most cases, you can do this through a nasal cannula.
+In others, you may need to intubate the patient.
+Continue to monitor vital signs and respiration to ensure the patient is getting sufficient oxygen.

 Suction the Patient If Necessary